-2.9 Development Briefs
+2.9.1 Development Briefs

-2.9.1 Development Briefs are provided in this Area Plan where it would be helpful or are considered necessary and they aim to help in the application process on the 'Proposal Sites'.
+Development Briefs are provided in this Area Plan where it would be helpful or are considered necessary and they aim to help in the application process on the 'Proposal Sites'.
 The development briefs have been prepared to provide guidance on how a site should be developed, taking into account the strategic policies and objectives and desired outcomes set out in this document.
 Development Briefs provide an indication of the kind of development which will be encouraged and supported.
 They may include general principles of good design, as well as specific requirements on particular matters.
 The Development Briefs are not intended to be exhaustive nor replace the requirements of the Isle of Man Strategic Plan: they are a useful means to guide in the preparation of planning applications and in decision making.
+A number of Development Briefs are set out in Chapter 12.